 I believe that there are always some risks involved when doing anything, anywhere, and with anyone.

 The risk of IP theft is never 0% even in the US.
-But many firms have concluded that the only true protection for their IP is moving faster than competitors, and we can certainly help them do that :)
+But many firms have concluded that the only true protection for their IP is moving faster than competitors.
+You need the best in network security.

 There is simply too much at stake for any respectful firm to fold its hands just because of this risk.